crude oil distillation

 Crude oil and its fractions

-Image of an oil refinery The larger the hydrocarbon molecule the higher will be its boiling point.
 The fractionating column will basically separate out hydrocarbon molecules according to their boiling points into separate parts or fractions.
-Each fraction will contain many different hydrocarbon molecules each with similar boiling points; these fractions will also contain hydrocarbon molecules of a similar size.
+Each fraction will contain many different hydrocarbon molecules each with similar boiling points and similar sizes.

-As you can see from the image above lots of very valuable substance such as:
+As you can see from the image above lots of very valuable substances such as:

 Self-check summary